Find answers to your frequently asked questions about supervising and working with UBC Arts Co-op students.

 - Arrange for a site visit with their employer and Arts Co-op Career Educator.

 - Accept feedback and suggestions for improvement from their supervisor and/or Co-op Career Educator in a positive manner.

-- Complete and submit final Professional Development Projects to the Arts Co-op office.
+- Complete and submit co-op work term assignments to the Arts Co-op office.

 - Share copies of co-op work term assignments with their work supervisor and discuss any issues of confidentiality prior to submission.

 - Complete the final evaluation for the work term.

-- Act as a resource to students and employers during the work terms.
+- Act as a resource to students and employers during work terms.